Molara Island

 Molara is an island in north-eastern Sardinia and constitutes, together with the island of Tavolara, Molarotto, the peninsula of Punta Coda Cavallo and other minor rocks, a protected marine park.
-Of a granite nature, it has an area of 3,411 km² and reaches, with Punta la Guardia, 158 m u.s.l.
+Of a granite nature, it has an area of 3,411 km^{2} and reaches, with Punta la Guardia, 158 m u.s.l.
 Its name, of medieval origin, is probably due to the rounded and uniform shape of the island, similar to a millstone (in Italian, mola).

 History

 So far no documented prehistoric settlements appear on the island of Molara but at the dawn of Christianity it is said that Pope Pontian (235) was exiled there together with the priest Ippolito (while the historian and humanist G. F. Fara in the 16th century indicated the island of Tavolara).
 In the north-western part of the island, near cala Chiesa, there are the remains of a single-nave medieval church, in Romanesque style dedicated to Saint Pontian.
 The church, whose original title is not known, is very similar to other Gallura buildings of this type such as the church of San Leonardo di Balaiana, near Luogosanto, in internal Gallura.
 Around this church it has been possible to identify the remains of a medieval inhabited center and further upstream of a castle, probably the ancient Gurguray even if there is no certain information on its effective demographic consistency.
 In the 15th century the existence on the island of a monastery of nuns is documented.